All our reports include an on-site summary followed by a typewritten report with photos and illustrations for when words aren’t enough.

 Inspecting houses for sale, especially older ones, then reporting to buyers and doing both well, takes training and lots of experience.

-Yet unbelievably, there are no licensing, regulation or insurance requirements for pre-purchase inspectors in South Australia!
+Yet unbelievably, there are no licensing, regulation or insurance requirements for pre-purchase building and pest inspectors in South Australia!

 Using a smartphone app, anyone can now produce a professional-looking report, but this is potentially like "letting a monkey fly the plane".